 The TCPA runs the national Green Infrastructure Partnership, a rapidly growing network of more than 1,000 people and organisations that work to achieve better green infrastructure in the UK.Read more

-How can the planning system be used to protect and enhance green infrastructure and biodiversity?
-A good practice guide.Read more
+How can the planning system be used to protect, create and enhance green infrastructure and biodiversity?
+Two TCPA good practice guides are available to download.Read more

 Climate change will result in extreme weather in our towns and cities, which could result in distress, damage and economic problems.
 Urban areas can be adapted to become more resilient, by enhancing their green infrastructure.
 This section provides policy and practical guidance.Read more